horacio-pedro/hap-old/README.md

 -   Financial and Cost Management (including _Accounting_, _Invoicing_, etc)
 -   Inventory, Supply Chain Management and Production Management

-More detailed list of the features available in the Gauzy Platform:
+More detailed list of the features available in the HAP Platform:

 -   Dashboard (provides overview of different metrics, such as company income / expenses, employees bonuses, etc.)
 -   Time Management / Time Tracking / Activity Tracking / Timesheets